Communications & Research Officer

 My academic background is in public health in the areas of nutrition, global and Indigenous maternal/child health.
 I received both my bachelors and masters degrees at the University of British Columbia, where I first developed a passion for community-based, participatory and action-oriented styles of research.
 I have experience planning, evaluating, implementing, managing, and coordinating both large- and small-scale research projects related to nutrition and food security and have collaborated with partners across academia, Indigenous and non-Indigenous governments, NGO/UN organizations, and communities, both globally and locally.
 Since starting with AICBR in March 2016, I have worked on a variety of projects related to food security, healthy lifestyles, youth engagement and leadership, and climate change adaptation doing research and project coordination and management.
 I also lead our knowledge translation/dissemination/mobilization efforts, develop educational and promotional materials, and manage AICBR's website and other communications.

-When I’m not working you can likely find me in the mountains either biking, hiking, skiing and snowboarding, otherwise I'm curled up on the couch with my pup or [trying] to be crafty.
+When I’m not working, you can likely find me in the mountains either biking, hiking, skiing and snowboarding, or curled up on the couch with my pup and a good book.